hsiangjenli/mcp-yaml-to-markdown/.github/ISSUE_TEMPLATE/demo.md

 ---
-name: 🐞 Bug
+name: 🤖 This is an demo
-about: File a bug/issue
+about: A demo markdown template
-title: '[BUG] <title>'
+title: '[Demo] <title>'
-labels: Bug, Needs Triage
+labels: demo, markdown, template
 assignees: ''

 ---